DefenderGB/defendergb.github.io/_pages/about.md

   - title: "Role"
     image: /assets/images/profile-small.png
     image_alt: "logo"
-    text: "Security Engineer"
+    text: "Penetration Tester"
 ---

 Hello my name is Gustavo Bobbio-Hertog!

-I am a Security Engineer at Amazon's Application Security team.
-I am leveraging this site to document my growth through the Security field and to create a forum that will allow me to share any tools/code that come my way.
-My academic background is in networking and webapp security and coding skills.
+I am a Security Engineer at Amazon's Penetration Testing team.
+I am leveraging this site to document my growth through the cyber security field and to create a forum that will allow me to share any tools/code that I create or I use.
+My academic background is in networking, web application security and coding skills.
 You can find me under Discord, Reddit, or CTFs under the alias __defendergb__.

 See you around!